Accessing The Brazilian Blowout On Natural Hair

 After your Brazilian blowout is complete, you’ll need to perform some aftercare steps to ensure your hair stays healthy after treatment.
 Acai products are perfect for hair that’s had a Brazilian blowout treatment.
 It will help keep the look lasting longer and help seal moisture in.

 Many experts suggest that you stop using items on your hair which have Sodium Lauryl Sulfates.
 This chemical counteracts the products used for the Brazilian blowout and can ruin your hair when these two are introduced.
 You’ll want to use sulfate free products only on your hair after this treatment.
-Be sure to see these afro kinky straight extensions on this page.

 On average, your blowout treatment will last 3-4 months depending on your hair type, but its capability to stay straight is based on your maintenance.
 If you continuously shampoo your hair after a Brazilian blowout, you have the potential to strip it and cause it to be dry.
 Instead, you’ll want to add light oil serums to your hair in between washes and use sulfate free or all-natural shampoos to wash your hair.